pedroilidio/bipartite_learn/docs/user_guide.rst

 The other criterion options consider a multi-output impurity function when evaluating splits on each axis, similarly to what is done in the first step of the local multi-output adaptation procedure.
-This setting corresponds to the first ideas for a bipartite decision tree algorithm as proposed by [2]_ under the name of Predictive Bi-Clustering Trees.
+This setting corresponds to the first ideas for a bipartite decision tree algorithm as proposed by `Pliakos et al., 2018 <https://doi.org/10.1007/s10994-018-5700-x>`_, under the name of Predictive Bi-Clustering Trees.

 Since bipartite data is often sparse and positive-unlabeled, several semi-supervised versions of these tree algorithms are also provided.
-These versions explicitly include in their node impurity calculation the distance between the samples at each partition, enabling splitting even if the training label are not completely representative.
+These versions explicitly include in their node impurity calculation the distance between the samples at each partition, enabling splitting even if the training labels are not completely representative.
 See [] for more information.

 Model validation
 ================

+.. currentmodule:: bipartite_learn.model_selection

 Given we are dealing with two sets of samples, validation procedures pose some novel details to be taken into account.